josmar-crwdstffng/angular/aio/content/guide/schematics-for-libraries.md

 You must build your schematics *after* you build your library, so they are placed in the correct directory.

 *   Your library needs a custom Typescript configuration file with instructions on how to compile your schematics into your distributed library
-*   To add the schematics to the library bundle, add scripts to the library's `package.json` file
+*   To add the schematics to the library bundle, add scripts to the `package.json` file of the library

 Assume you have a library project `my-lib` in your Angular workspace.
 To tell the library how to build the schematics, add a `tsconfig.schematics.json` file next to the generated `tsconfig.lib.json` file that configures the library build.